 Hybrid seeds were the seminal foundation of corporate-controlled, industrial, petrochemical-dependent monocultures.

-By the 1990s an estimated 95% of all farmers in the First World and 40% of all farmers in the Third World were using Green Revolution hybrid seeds, with the greatest use found in Asia, followed by Mexico and Latin America.
+By the 1990s an estimated 95% of all farmers in developed countries and 40% of all farmers in the developing countries were using Green Revolution hybrid seeds, with the greatest use found in Asia, followed by Mexico and Latin America.

 The world lost an estimated 75 percent of its food biodiversity, and control over seeds shifted from farming communities to a handful of multinational corporations.